citation-file-format/citation-file-format/index.md

   ----------------------- ---------------------------- -------------------------------------------------------------------------------------------------------
 Table: Complete list of CFF keys.

-### Details
+### Exemplary use cases

-This section details some of the keys where necessary to avoid ambiguity.
+This section details exemplary use cases for some of the keys to avoid ambiguity/misuse.

 **abstract**